unixpickle/vae-textures/README.md

 This was my first time using JAX.
 Nevertheless, I was able to get interesting results right out of the gate.

-Here is a torus with no orthogonality bonus, with the :
+Here is a torus with no orthogonality bonus:

 ![Torus with no bonus](outputs/renders/torus_no_ortho.png)